Conn0r121/mindex-js-code-challenge/README.md

 ### Task 2

 1. Add the type to the [employee component](./src/app/employee/employee.component.ts).
 The [employee](./src/app/employee.ts) type may have the property directReports which is an array of other employee ids who report directly to this employee.

+***
+Which type needs to be added?
+The employee property is already of type employee, which has now been updated to have the compensation property
+***

 2. On the [employee component](./src/app/employee/employee.component.ts) add a new field that collects the employees reporting to this person, directly and indirectly & display the **total** number of these employees in the header of the card.

 ### Task 3